Tax advisor for self-employed persons

 Whether it's an agency, e-commerce or SaaS: You benefit from accounting that is based on the specifics of your industry.

-Individual dashboards regularly provide you with insights into profit, liquidity and investment leeway — for well-founded decisions.
+Individual dashboards provide you with regular insights into profit, liquidity and investment leeway — for well-founded decisions.

 Take advantage of benefits such as § 7g EStG, check your legal form or plan reserves — together with a tax-savvy sparring partner.